doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 - **Default runtime assemblies**: Used for implementation at runtime, need to be loaded for all dependencies.

-- **Compile only assemblies**: Most of the time a library has only one compilation assembly which is the same as the default runtime assembly.
-If not it's a compile only assembly because another assembly is used at runtime (see below).
+- **Compile only assemblies**: Most of the time a library has only one compilation assembly which is the same as the default runtime one.
+If not it's a compile only assembly because another one is used at runtime (see below).

 - **Specific runtime assemblies**: Some libraries provides different implementations for different runtime environments.

 - **Native assemblies**: Some libraries need to provide native implementations for different runtimes environments.
 Because Modules are not intended to be published themselves, we don't care about native outputs.

-- **Resource assemblies**: Embedded resources in `{project}.resources.dll` files used by the resource manager.
+- **Resources assemblies**: Embedded resources in `{project}.resources.dll` files used by the resource manager.

 ##Dotnet commands